Samir Memišević

-Samir Memišević ([sâːmir memîːʃeʋitɕ]; born 13 August 1993) is a Bosnian professional footballer who plays as a centre-back for UAE Pro League club Al-Nasr.
+Samir Memišević ([sâːmir memîːʃeʋitɕ]; born 13 August 1993) is a Bosnian professional footballer who plays as a centre-back.

 Memišević started his professional career at Slaven Živinice, before joining Sloboda Tuzla in 2012.
 The following year, he moved to Teleoptik.
 Later that year, he switched to Bežanija.
 A year later, he went back to Teleoptik.
 He signed with Radnik Bijeljina in 2014.
 Two years later, Memišević was transferred to Groningen.
 In 2020, he joined Hebei, who loaned him to Beijing Guoan in 2022.
 He moved to Al-Nasr in 2023.

 Memišević made his senior international debut for Bosnia and Herzegovina in 2016, earning 3 caps until 2019.

 Club career

 Early career

 Memišević came through Slaven Živinice's youth setup.
 He made his professional debut in 2011 at the age of 17.

 In the summer of 2012, he joined Sloboda Tuzla.
 On 28 October, he scored his first professional goal in a triumph over Iskra Bugojno.

-In March 2013, Memišević moved to Serbian side Teleoptik, which serves as Partizan's feeder team.
+In March 2013, Memišević moved to Serbian team Teleoptik, which serves as Partizan's feeder squad.
 In July, he switched to Bežanija.
 In January 2014, he returned to Teleoptik.

 In August, he signed with Radnik Bijeljina.

 Groningen

-In July 2016, Memišević was transferred to Dutch outfit Groningen for an undisclosed fee.
+In August 2016, Memišević was transferred to Dutch outfit Groningen for an undisclosed fee.
 He made his official debut for the club on 13 August against Excelsior.
 On 29 April 2018, he scored his first goal for Groningen against the same opponent.

-In April 2019, Memišević extended his contract until June 2021.
+In April 2019, he extended his contract with the team until June 2021.

 He played his 100th game for the side against Fortuna Sittard on 30 November.

 Later stage of career

 In February 2020, Memišević joined Chinese club Hebei.
 In April 2022, he was sent on a season-long loan to Beijing Guoan.

-In January 2023, he moved to an Emirati club Al-Nasr.
+In January 2023, he moved to Emirati outfit Al-Nasr.

 International career

-In May 2016, Memišević received his first senior call-up to Bosnia and Herzegovina, for a friendly game against Spain and 2016 Kirin Cup.
+In May 2016, Memišević received his first senior call up to Bosnia and Herzegovina, for a friendly game against Spain and the 2016 Kirin Cup.
 He debuted against Spain on 29 May.

 Personal life

 Memišević's father Midhat was also a professional footballer.

 He married his long-time girlfriend Sanida in August 2021.
+Together they have two daughters named Ella and Mila.